 As you can see, the Banker is included in all variations and needs to win in order for your bet to be successful.
 You can then choose how many of the other bets are going to come in without needing to specify which exact wagers you think will be winners.
 The more bets you think will come in, the higher the odds will become.
 The big difference with normal accumulators is that they only require one stake, whereas Banker Bets see you place several wagers depending on the bet that you choose out of the options.

 Though you might be thinking that Arsenal and Leicester are going to draw and Norwich will beat Manchester United, therefore opting for the 1 Banker + 2/4 selection, you will still win your bet if neither of those results go your way but the other two do.
-You will still have made the right number of selections, with the prices of the winning selections dictating whether or not you actually manage to make a profit.
+You will still have made the right number of selections, with the prices of the winning selections dictating whether or not you actually manage to get a net win.
 In terms of the reason your stake is higher, you need to realise that you’re actually placing different bet types.

 To put that another way, opting for the 1 Banker + 4/4 bet is actually the equivalent of an accumulator, given that you’re saying that all of your bets will win.
 That is why you only need one stake for that, which is compared to the 1 Banker + 3/4 wager, wherein you’re actually placing four Quadruples in order to cover all possibilities.
 The 1 Banker + 2/4 asks you to place six Trebles, which work out as follows: